tldr-pages/tldr/pages/linux/pacdiff.md

 `pacdiff`

-- Use sudo and sudoedit to remove and merge files.
+- Use sudo and sudoedit to remove and merge files:

 `pacdiff --sudo`